Jekyll and Hyde (song): Release

+Music video

 A music video was made and uploaded to YouTube on June 29, 2015.
 It begins with a prologue giving the background of the music video itself, indirectly explaining stylistic choices made for the video.
 The band is talking to someone over the phone (it is not specified who or what he does, but it can be assumed he is from the band's record label) before a concert.
 They are talking about a music video which the band does not want to do and the voice claims "[you've] been promising it to us for a while and it's just not happening," to which Moody replies "We just don't do music videos anymore."
 Zoltan Bathory asks if they have to be in the music video, and the voice tells them yes, "...preferably dressed looking like Five Finger Death Punch."
 The call ends, and the band begins trying to come up with ideas for the music video.
 Spencer and Kael agree that they want to break stuff, and the band decides that they're going to make it completely ridiculous and silly instead of serious.
 In the music video portion, the members are in different rooms doing various things in ridiculous outfits.
-Moody is watching a movie in a Napoleon Dynamite T-shirt and Minion pajama pants, Hook is playing guitar on a couch wearing goggles and a jumpsuit, Spencer is sitting at a table with a coffee machine in a football jersey and helmet (though he is lacking in pants), Bathory is loading and shooting guns into the air wearing slippers shaped like bear paws, and Kael is knitting a baby sock.
-Towards the end, some of the members begin breaking things (Moody smashes a TV, Spencer headbutts the coffee machine, Kael flips a table and saws it with a chainsaw).
+Moody is watching a movie in a Napoleon Dynamite T-shirt and Minion pajama pants, Hook is playing guitar on a couch wearing goggles and a jumpsuit, Spencer is sitting at a table with a coffee machine in a football jersey and helmet (though he is lacking in pants wearing Superman underwear instead), Bathory is loading and shooting guns into the air wearing a "We the People" Guy Fawkes mask t-shirt and slippers shaped like bear paws, and Kael is knitting a baby sock.
+Towards the end, some of the members begin breaking things (Moody smashes a TV with a baseball, Spencer headbutts the coffee machine with his football helmet, Hook smashed a glass table with his guitar, Kael flips a table and saws it with a chainsaw).
 The video ends with Bathory and Spencer talking after the concert, and Bathory says "My joy in this is giving it to the [record] label and watching the horrific looks on their faces," and Spencer agrees.